Domain Entities

 Class definition

-For the domain class itself, this will be the @javax.persistence.Entity annotation and probably the @javax.persistence.Table annotation, as well as others to define indices and queries.
+For the domain class itself, this will be the @jakarta.persistence.Entity annotation and probably the @jakarta.persistence.Table annotation, as well as others to define indices and queries.

 schema= "simple" (2)